Morriar/nit/src/doc/doc_experiments/exp_align/corpus/actors.corpus.md

   or in which state he'll leave the memory, you can with this call. it's synchronous but not really blocking, since it's direcly canceling the native pthread associated to the actor.

-> span: actors::Poxy::terminate
+> span: actors::Proxy::terminate
-> span: actors::Poxy::terminate_now
+> span: actors::Proxy::terminate_now
-> span: actors::Poxy::wait_termination
+> span: actors::Proxy::wait_termination
-> span: actors::Poxy::kill
+> span: actors::Proxy::kill
 > name: actors::Actor
 > name: actors::Message
 > name: actors::Actor::mailbox